-Recently some of my Youtube folks were looking for inexpensive meals to prepare, and I wanted to come up with a recipe that was inexpensive to make, but very hearty.
+Recently some of my Youtube folks were looking for inexpensive meals to prepare.
+I wanted to come up with a recipe that was inexpensive to make, and very hearty.
 I always enjoyed Hamburger Helper as a child, and I wanted to recreate this a favorite childhood recipe.

 While I do use leftover boxed lasagna noodles for this recipe, you really could use any type of pasta that you like.
-To help keep the costs down on the recipe I used Italian sausage, which is often on sale at my local Kroger store.
+I used Italian Sausage to help keep the costs down on the recipe which is often on sale at my local grocery store.
 I buy it fairly often at half the price of ground beef.
 I have also tried this recipe with just a half a pound of Italian sausage.

-For this recipe I use some fresh onions and some garlic.
-If you happen to have some bell peppers in your fridge, you could toss in one of those two if you like.
-This recipe if vary flexible.
-I use some ricotta cheese to add some flavor, if you like you could swap this out for cottage cheese, either one will work.
+I use ricotta cheese to add some flavor.
+If you like, you could swap this out for cottage cheese as either one will work.
 I personally prefer the ricotta because I like the taste and texture more when the cheese is heated.

 Skillet Lasagna - A Better Hamburger Helper